 Interested enough to read to the end of this long article?
 Want to know more?

 P.S.
 If you're looking for new ideas, this is the right place.
-If you're looking to implement security, talk to us, we can help.
+If you're looking to implement security, apply for our Customer Success Program.
 If you're looking for ready-made solutions, consider also looking into Acra, Hermes, or Toughbase .